 2. mtDNA (mitochondrial DNA) offers ancestry information through your mother’s ancestry.
-Mitochondria is found in the cytoplasm of human cells and is only passed on from a female parent to their offsprings.
-Therefore the mutation rate for mtDNA is 450 years or approximately one every 22 generations, and having one family member’s mtDNA information would be usually applicable to the entire family related through a female ancestor.
+Mitochondria are found in the cytoplasm of human cells and are only passed on from a female parent to their offsprings.
+Therefore the mutation rate for mtDNA is 450 years or approximately once every 22 generations, and having one family member’s mtDNA information would usually be applied to the entire family related through a female ancestor.
 The mtDNA analysis would be able to provide information regarding the geographic area from which the matrilineal family line originated, as well as any other traits that might be passed on through them.

 3. Y-DNA offers information passed through male predecessors, as it is in the Y-chromosome that makes an offspring born as a male.
 Similar to mtDNA, Y-DNA also has a slow mutation rate of about 150 – 200 years.
 Information about the origins of the patrilineal line can be found with a test for Y-DNA.

 A genetic test will provide your results about your genetic makeup.
-Only males are able to do a Y-DNA test, as women lack the Y-chromosome, whereas, an mtDNA test can be done by anyone.
+Only males can do a Y-DNA test, as women lack the Y-chromosome, whereas, anyone can do an mtDNA test.
 You can find the degree of familial ties with another individual by comparing your DNA sequence to theirs.
 As more individuals do these genetic tests, the companies’ population database becomes more and more robust.
 So, eventually, you might be able to get more specific information about the region of your ancestral origin.

 Different companies offer different versions of the Y-DNA and mtDNA tests, which means that some tests use more genetic markers than the other, giving you more comprehensive information about your family’s lineage.
 If you’re trying to find out details about individuals with your particular surname, you’ll need to get a test that looks at more in-depth markers than a general ancestry test.
 You may find some companies offering package deals in which you can order both a Y-DNA and mtDNA test.